shifanzheng/GoSpringMVC/README.md

 *Project Schedule*

-Checkpoint 1: Work on setting up the base for the application such as the back end to hold the data and begin development of the board.
+*Checkpoint 1: Work on setting up the base for the application such as the back end to hold the data and begin development of the board.
 By the end of this checkpoint a player should be able to place pieces on a board, capture pieces, and have the other rules of Go applied to the board.
+Completed*

+For this first checkpoint I am able to serve to the user a functional Go board, with functionality such as placing black and white pieces, capturing territory, passing, and calculating score using an external library.
+I have began development of a simple account creation and login interface with form validation.
+For the next checkpoint I will work on two player useability and displaying a history of moves played during the game.

-Checkpoint 2: Work on displaying a history of moves during the game and data of the match afterwards.
-The moves made by both players should be view-able after the game.
+Checkpoint 2: Work on displaying a history of moves during the game and implementing Ajax for two players to access the same board and have the board display the same information (position of stones and captured stones) to both players.

-Checkpoint 3: Create a login screen with account creation and a main menu and displaying previous match data.
+Checkpoint 3: Create a login screen with account creation and lobby for matchmaking.
 Work on matchmaking between players and a 9x9 board size mode.

 Final Project: The final project will be a web application of the Go board game where players will be able to create an account and challenge other players to matches.
-Players will be able to view their previous matches’ data.
+Players will be able to play with other players by accessing the same board in a lobby.
 There will be two modes that players can play, one with a normal game with a 19 by 19 board, and one with a 9 by 9 board for faster games.

 *Project Justification*